 Risk Assessment: Conducting risk assessments and implementing risk mitigation strategies throughout the technology transfer.

-Life sciences companies need to collaborate closely with regulatory authorities and follow established guidelines and best practices to ensure successful technology transfer and compliance with regulatory expectations.
-It is essential to establish clear communication channels and documentation practices to facilitate a smooth transfer process and maintain product quality and patient safety.
+Life sciences companies must collaborate closely with regulatory authorities and follow established guidelines and best practices to ensure successful technology transfer and compliance with regulatory expectations.
+Establishing clear communication channels and documentation practices is essential to facilitating a smooth transfer process and maintaining product quality and patient safety.